canonical/ubuntu-cloud-docs/aws/aws-how-to/instances/build-pro-ami-using-packer.rst

 .. note::

    * For **Ubuntu Pro FIPS**, it is better to use a pre-enabled FIPS image from the Marketplace to avoid unnecessary additional steps.
-   * For **Ubuntu LTS**, you can use this method with a small change as explained at the end of the :ref:`Define provisioners` section below.
+   * For **Ubuntu LTS**, you can use this method with a small change as explained at the end of the :ref:`define-provisioners` section below.

 Basic setup